mhadeli/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 ## Project Overview

-As a novice data analyst, I will be assisting Mint Classics in addressing inventory and storage facility-related issues.
+As a data analyst, I will be assisting Mint Classics in addressing inventory and storage facility-related issues.
 The goal of this project is to conduct data analysis using SQL to extract and analyze data from the Mint Classics relational database.

 ## Skills Demonstrated